Saintis/netrunner-code-viewer/index.md

 Run the python scripts to generate markdown pages for each card type, and the data used to populate the pages.

+Alternatively run the Makefile with `make`.
+This will run all the python scripts automatically (and in the correct order).

 Run the jekyll server as described on the [Quickstart](https://jekyllrb.com/docs/quickstart/).

 ## License